sshcherbakov/spring-batch-talk/README.md

 ## Building from Source

-There are two requirements before building the projects.
-Because of the BATCH-2034 issue which prevented remote flow step from being started.
-The fix for the issue has been accepted after Spring Batch 2.2.0.RELEASE was out.
-Therefore, the demo references the Spring Batch 3.0.0.BUILD-SNAPSHOT version.
-Another snapshot dependency is the 1.3.0.BUILD-SNAPSHOT version of the spring-batch-admin project, which is needed for the web admin application part to be compatible with the Spring Batch 2.2.0.
+The project has a snapshot dependency 1.3.0.BUILD-SNAPSHOT to the spring-batch-admin project.
+It is needed for the web admin application part to be compatible with the Spring Batch 2.2.0.

-Thus, before building the project, first build  [Spring Batch master](https://github.com/SpringSource/spring-batch.git) and [Spring Batch Admin](https://github.com/SpringSource/spring-batch-admin) projects from sources and install artifacts to the local maven repository:
+Thus, before building the project, first build the [Spring Batch Admin](https://github.com/SpringSource/spring-batch-admin) project from source and install artifacts to the local maven repository:

-    $ git clone git://github.com/SpringSource/spring-batch.git
-    $ cd spring-batch
-    $ mvn clean install

     $ git clone git://github.com/SpringSource/spring-batch-admin.git
     $ cd spring-batch-admin